People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 Competitors cited: Yes

-Step 4: Track ChatGPT visibility
+Step 4: Track ChatGPT Visibility

 To track ChatGPT manually, run your prompt and check: